Stress

 If you're experiencing pain due to teeth grinding, there are a few things you can do to help relieve the tension.

 • See a medical professional.
 A medical professional can examine your jaw and determine if you're grinding your teeth.
-He or she may also recommend a mouthguard to protect your teeth from further damage.
+He or she may also recommend a mouth guard to protect your teeth from further damage.

 • Massage your temples.
 Gently massage your temples with your fingers to help relieve the tension.